 Harvard chemist George Whitesides probably does not consider himself a philosopher of chemistry, but he is rapidly turning into one with his thought-provoking pronouncements on the future of the field and its practitioners.
-His latest rumination is a piece in the Annual Reviews of Analytical Chemistry provocatively titled "Is the Focus on Molecules Obsolete?" where he uses analytical chemistry as an excuse to really pontificate on the state and progress of chemical science.
+In 2013 he wrote a rumination in the Annual Reviews of Analytical Chemistry provocatively titled “Is the Focus on Molecules Obsolete?” where he uses analytical chemistry as an excuse to really pontificate on the state and progress of chemical science.
 Along the way he also has some valuable words of advice for aspiring chemists.

 Whitesides’s main message to young chemists is to stop focusing on molecules.
 Given the nature of chemistry this advice may seem strange, even blasphemous.
 After all it’s the molecule that has always been the heart and soul of chemical science.
 And for chemists, the focus on molecules has manifested itself through two important activities – structure determination and synthesis.
 The history of chemistry is essentially the history of finding out the structure of molecules and of developing new and efficient methods of making them.
 Putting these molecules to new uses is what underpins our modern world, but it was really a secondary goal for most of chemistry’s history.
 Whitesides tells us that the focus of the world’s foremost scientific problems is moving away from composition to use, from molecules to properties.
 Thus the new breed of chemists should really focus on creating properties rather on creating molecules.
 The vehicle for Whitesides’s message is the science and art of analytical chemistry which has traditionally dealt with developing new instrumentation and methods for analyzing the structure and properties of molecules.